Qinaii/Expansion.Rostow/README.md

 Yes i will updates it each Rostow or DayZ update.

 # DO NOT:
-Reupload these files anywhere without my permission.
+Do not reupload these files anywhere without my permission.